nivedk/ADVITIY/Deployment/power-impulse-mechanisms/frangibolt/frangibolt.md

 It has been used in previous space missions.
 Especially when deployment is required without creating much shock.
 * Clementine deployed its solar panels using FRANGIBOLT (1994).
-* Used in the Kaber Small Satellite Deployment System on the ISS. [more here](http://nanoracks.com/wp-content/uploads/Kaber-Small-Satellite-Deployment-System-Presentation.pdf)
+* Used in the Kaber Small Satellite Deployment System on the ISS (2016). [more here](http://nanoracks.com/wp-content/uploads/Kaber-Small-Satellite-Deployment-System-Presentation.pdf)
+* Used in Sapphire vehicle separation system(Stanford's first Student Satllite)